 Prior to studying the Bible, I was a complete skeptic.
 Any relevance the Bible had to the real world was imaginary, and any claims of it predicting the future were fantasy.

 Well, God opened my eyes...

 You might be a total skeptic as I was, however if you give God the chance to show you what He has shown me and many others, He will change your mind.

-The SDA church was, in one sense, founded through Bible prophecy.
+The SDA church was, in a sense, founded through the study of Bible prophecy.

 Even the "great disappointment" of 1844 was predicted in Revelation (ref. the "Millerite movement" - prior to, and a precursor of, the SDA church).